 What If I Don't Want My Child Interviewed?

 If you do not want your child interviewed and an investigator comes to their school, you can tell them no. You can even have something on file at the school stating that no one is allowed to interview your child without you present.
 Once you have stated to a CPS worker that you do not want your child interviewed, they can not conduct an interview without a court order or “exigent (emergency) circumstances.”

 That basically means that if you refuse to allow the child to be interviewed, CPS must obtain a court order from a judge stating that you must allow the interview or that the situation must be of such an emergency or risk that the child must be taken into the investigator's custody and interviewed.
-If the emergency situation occurs, the investigator must justify that claim in a court within 24 hours, obtain the approval of a judge, and notify you about it.
+If an emergency situation occurs, the investigator must justify that claim in court within 24 hours, obtain the approval of a judge, and notify you about it.
 It is rare to interview a child by “exigent circumstances” unless the child is also removed at that time (more on removals below).

 If a CPS worker wants to interview your child at your home, they must ask your permission.
 They cannot speak with your child at your home with you present without your consent.
 If you say no, they will not conduct the interview.
 (There are reasons, however, why you should cooperate—there’s a section about this below).

 What If My Child Is Home Alone?

 If your child is home alone, CPS can talk to them but it varies by circumstance.
 A child can't give a worker permission to enter the home, but if the child is home alone and that poses a danger to themselves or to others, the police department will be contacted and all parties may enter your home.
 This is an extreme circumstance.
 If an older child is home alone, they generally won't be fully interviewed at that time.
 If they are, it will be outside of your home.

 3. You Do Not Have to Let CPS in the Door